phoenixdataworks/azure-fabric-automation/README.md

 Automate the management of Microsoft Fabric capacities in Azure, allowing you to start, stop, and scale capacities on a schedule or through manual triggers.

-This script has been shared by the [Phoenix Dataworks](https://phoenixdaa.works).
+This script has been shared by the [Phoenix Dataworks](https://phoenixdata.works).
 Contact us with any issues or if you need help with this or similar solutions.

 ## Overview

 This solution deploys Azure Automation runbooks that can control Microsoft Fabric capacities in your Azure subscription.
-It requires existing resources and adds automation capabilities to them.
+It requires existing quota and builds all required services along with configuration.

 ## Quick Start

-1. Ensure you have an existing Azure Automation account and Fabric capacity
+1. Ensure you have Fabric capacity quota in Azure
-2. Deploy the solution using the [ARM template](arm-templates/azuredeploy.json)
+2. Deploy the solution using the [ARM template](arm-templates/mainTemplate.json)
-3. Configure schedules for automatic start/stop of capacities
-4. Create manual webhooks for on-demand control
+3. Create manual webhooks for on-demand control
-5. Monitor automation job status in the Azure portal
+4. Monitor automation job status in the Azure portal

 For detailed instructions, see the [Automated Deployment Guide](Automated-Deployment-Guide.md).